Totati/ngx-mat-errors/README.md

 ```

 ### *ngxMatErrorDef
-You can customise your error messages even more with `*ngxMatErrorDef` directive.
+You can customize your error messages even more with `*ngxMatErrorDef` directive.

 ```html
 <mat-form-field >